educoder/Pikachu/README.md

 Responds with the contents of the given filename.

 For example, `GET /14o241fsc8w.jpg` would respond with the contents of the `data/14o241fsc8w.jpg` file.
+The response's MIME type is automatically resolved based on the file's extension.